ComradOrg/Comrad/README.md

 cd server
 ./run.sh
 ```
-Change MainApp.app setting in main.py in the client to point to your server.
+Change the SERVER_ADDR constant at the top of client/main.py to point to your server.
 You will need neo4j installed.

 ### As user